cwill83247/dogFriendlyCamping/README.md

 # Design
 ## Structure
 The site has been split into several pages with different access levels.
-Pages that a registered user can view
+- Pages that a registered user can view.
-Pages that an unregistered user can see
+- Pages that an unregistered user can view.
-Pages that an Admin can see.
+- Pages that an Admin can view.

 The design went through several design ideas before settling on the current design, with my intial design after user research be considered amaetuer, and not fit for a professional website.